 Internal audits are conducted on behalf of the Director General of the NFSA, and the results are reported to him/her.
-Internal audits are conducted by a team, the internal auditor and (for the each single audit) two appointed auditors/technical experts, employees of the NFSA.
+Internal audits are conducted by a team, an internal auditor and (for each single audit) one or two appointed auditors/technical experts, employees of the NFSA.
 All audits are carried out in accordance with documented procedures set out in the NFSA's quality management system.
-In addition to these central internal audits, the regional offices and head office can conduct local audits.
-Local audits can also be performed as part of the quality system process.

-There is a three-year plan for internal audits that ensures that all areas are audited over time.
-The plan is regularly updated.
-It is prepared on the basis of previous audits, ESA inspections and national control projects.
-The plan shall cover all disciplines during the course of a five-year period.
-The choice of topic for each audit is also based on an assessment of the risk to society and the risk relating to the NFSA's activity.
+There is a three-year plan for internal audits to ensure that all areas are audited over time.
+The plan is regularly updated The plan shall cover all disciplines during the course of a five-year period.
+The scope for each audit is based on results of previous audits, ESA inspections and national control projects and an assessment of the risk to society and the risk relating to the NFSA's activity.